jiyuuchc/lmdeconv/README.md

 ```
 particles = particleIter(particles, pixelsize, nsamples)
 ```
-This command should be run multiple times, which improve alignment iteratively.
+This command should be run multiple times, which improves the alignment iteratively.

 ##### 5. Check fusion result
 ```